nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to search for an task by keyword. <br>
+1. User requests to search for a task by keyword. <br>
 2. Task Manager shows a list of tasks containing the keyword. <br>
 Use case ends. <br>